 Dad worked on the air conditioning piping required in more than a dozen of the Chicago skyscrapers that were built before he retired in the early 70's.
 Dad had been a 40+ year member of that union in Chicago when he retired in 1972.

-After being in 11 different schools by the time I graduated high school in 1949, I attended Graceland Jr. College in Lamoni, IA and then off to 4 years in the Air Force during the Korean War.
-I married Betty Fritz from DE in 1953 while in the AF and living in Rapid City, SD.
+After being in 11 different schools by the time I graduated high school in 1949, I attended Graceland Jr. College in Lamoni, IA where I healed emotionally and then off to 4 years in the Air Force during the Korean War.
+I attended church in Miami where I met and married Betty Fritz from DE in 1953.
+While in the AF and living in Rapid City, SD.
 Mark was born the week before I was discharged in 1956.

-I attended the Univ. of MO and got my BSEE in 1960 after attending on the GI BILL.
+Using the GI BILL, I attended the Univ. of MO and got my BSEE in 1960.
 Dale was born in 1958 and in 1960 I went to work for RCA for 3 1/2 years living in PA and NJ.
-Susan and Neil were born during those years.
+Susan and Neil were born during those years in PA.
 In 1964 RCA laid off about 1000 engineers and I went to work for IBM in Poughkeepsie and later Endicott, NY till the famous downsizings in 1992 when I was forced to retire.
 I worked primarily on the printed circuit cards and boards required in IBM's Intermediate Systems.
 My Job was the design, development and release of printed circuit cards and boards into the manufacturing process.

 A happy home with a wonderful wife, 4 children (now grown), ten grandchildren to spoil, along with genealogy and ham radio as hobbies have all brought me lots of pleasure.

 Money required for health insurance has become greater than income can stand so I took a job at Lowe's Jan 2008.
 Now working part time in the Electrical Department in NW Cary Lowe's.
 At 83, I am the oldest guy in the store.